-- Bakery, confectioner, or custom shop for production of articles to be sold at retail on the premises. - 11.
+- 10. Bakery, confectioner, or custom shop for production of articles to be sold at retail on the premises. - 11.
 Individual professional, administrative, or medical offices not to exceed five thousand (5,000) square feet of gross leasable floor area in accordance with the provisions of Section 1217. - 12.
 Municipal or public uses, governmental or public utility building or uses. - 13.
 Multi-use of a lot as a planned commercial development, provided that the uses conform collectively to the area and bulk regulations of Section 1002. - 14.
-Commercial day care center in accordance with the provisions of Section 1208. - Funcral parlor or undertaker's establishment. - 16.
-Craftsman, trade, repair, contractor shop or offices, such as carpentry, plumbing, welding, electrical, or machine shop. - 17.
-Single family detached dwelling in accordance with the provisions of Section 1002. - 18.
-Forestry in accordance with the provisions of Section 1103,E.5. - Similar uses as approved by the Board of Supervisors. - B. Conditional Uses.
+Commercial day care center in accordance with the provisions of Section 1208. - 15.
+Minor home occupations in accordance with the provisions of Section 1215. - 16.
+Funeral parlor or undertaker's establishment. - 17.
+Craftsman, trade, repair, contractor shop or offices, such as carpentry, plumbing, welding, electrical, or machine shop. - 18.
+Single family detached dwelling in accordance with the provisions of Section 1002. - 19.
+Accessory agricultural dwelling in accordance with the provisions of Section 1202. - 20.
+Forestry in accordance with the provisions of Section 1103.E.5. - 21.
+Similar uses as approved by the Board of Supervisors. - B. Conditional Uses.
 Any one of the following uses when authorized as a conditional use by the Board of Supervisors: - 1.
 Wholesaling, warehousing, and distribution. - 2.
 Light manufacturing involving assembly, fabrication, compounding or finishing of products from previously manufactured or processed materials. - 3.
 Printing, publishing, or photocopying facility. - 4.
 Packaging or cleaning operation, including dry cleaning plant. - 5.
-Laboratory for scientific research, testing, and development. - Gasoline service stations in accordance with the provisions of Section 1213. - Commercial educational use/trade school in accordance with the provisions of Section 1211. - Major home occupations in accordance with the provisions of Section 1215. - 9.
-Self-storage mini-warehouse use in accordance with the provisions of Section 1230. - Communication antennas, towers, and equipment in accordance with the provisions of Section 1203.
+Laboratory for scientific research, testing, and development. - 6.
+Gasoline service stations in accordance with the provisions of Section 1213. - 7.
+Commercial educational use/trade school in accordance with the provisions of Section 1211. - 8.
+Major home occupations in accordance with the provisions of Section 1215.

-- 11. Junkyards in accordance with the provisions of Section 1234. - 12.
+- 9. Self-storage mini-warehouse use in accordance with the provisions of Section 1230. - 10.
+Communication antennas, towers, and equipment in accordance with the provisions of Section 1203. - 11.
+Junkyards in accordance with the provisions of Section 1234. - 12.
 Intensive agricultural uses in accordance with the provisions of Section 12012. - 13.
 Composting operations in accordance with the provisions of Section 1202. - C. Accessory Uses.
 Any of the following accessory uses shall be permitted: - 1.
 Customary accessory agricultural and residential uses and buildings, when in accordance with the provisions of Section 1201. - 2.
 Private garage, private parking area, storage sheds, or other customary residential accessory uses in accordance with the provisions of Section 1201 B. - 3.
-Signs in accordance with the provisions of Article XIV. - Minor home occupations in accordance with the provisions of Section 1215. - 5.
-Accessory agricultural dwelling in accordance with the provisions of Section 1202
+Signs in accordance with the provisions of Article XIV.